vuestorefront/vue-storefront/docs/guide/general/introduction.md

 Please note that Service Worker works only in production mode.
 :::

-- **For the catalog and store-data cache** we use IndexedDB and Local Storage.
+- **For the catalog and store-data cache** we use LocalForage.
 We also prefetch products from visited categories so once you enter one, all of its products are available offline.
 The mechanism of offline storage is located under `core/lib/store/`.

 We use some of the cached data even while the user is online to display the content instantly.
 This explains why Vue Storefront is lightning fast.